CruuzAzul/appwrite-workshop/docs/en/workshop/database/create-collection.md

 For this workshop, we've already created a database called **Workshop** for you to work with!

-To begin, create a collection called **Coords** in this database.
+To begin, create a collection called **Coordinates** in this database.
 You can do this by clicking the **+ Create Collection ** button or by clicking on the **map +** to generate a random ID.

 <Image src="/assets/workshop/database/collectionModal.png" imageAlt="Collection Creation Modal" withSpacing ></Image>